rparak/Unity3D_Robotics_Overview/README.md

 </p>

 ## ABB IRB 120 (GoFa): Externally Guided Motion (EGM)

+The project focuses on a simple demonstration of client-server communication via User Datagram Protocol (UDP), which is implemented in Unity3D.
+More precisely, it is the control of the robot by EGM (Externally Guided Motion).
+The main idea is to generate the motion of the absolute positions of the robot's joints through the Unity3D development platform.
+An additional feature of the project is to visualization of the robot's target position (with or without the end-effector).

 |        Result         | Link                                                                                  |
 | --------------------- | ------------------------------------------------------------------------------------- |